Southern

 Our Work

-Through our grassroots partner in Southern Province we support primary and secondary pupils with uniforms, books, stationary and school fees as well as providing daily nutritious school meals for pupils.
+Through our grassroots partners in Southern Province we support primary and secondary pupils with uniforms, books, stationary and school fees as well as providing daily nutritious school meals for pupils.

 Chibolya Community School was established in 2012 by Chibolya Education and Health Organisation (CEHOZ) because there was only one oversubscribed state primary school in the area and no secondary school for a population of approximately 10,000.
 From its humble beginnings in a dark, cramped disused beer hall 600 pupils from pre-school to Grade 12 are now educated in light, airy classrooms and a dedicated nursery block.